AbirRazzak/C-Sharp-Training/README.md

 # C-Sharp-Training
 A collection of individual projects utilizing C# in an attempt to learn the language through experiential learning.
+Used as practice to help me prepare for my first co-op/internship at Susquehanna International Group.

 **_Project 1:_** Anagrams - Simple anagram console program that takes 2 strings and tells the user if they are anagrams of each other.